Monash University – BBA

 About Monash University

-To make a global impact, we need to be embedded in the communities we serve.
-We have three international teaching locations, six campuses, and more than 100 partner universities.
+To make a global impact, they need to be embedded in the communities they serve.
+They have three international teaching locations, six campuses, and more than 100 partner universities.

-Our dedication to teaching and research excellence, coupled with our record for innovation, means we’re consistently ranked in the top one percent of universities worldwide.
+Their dedication to teaching and research excellence, coupled with their record for innovation, means they’re consistently ranked in the top one percent of universities worldwide.

 Campus